-The story says there is a house on the property which was built in 1937 by a mining engineer as his weekend retreat.
+The original building on the property was built in 1937 by a mining engineer as his weekend retreat.
 The engineer, Andre Dorfman, was a leading figure in the Canadian mining industry at the time.

 In 1953 Dorfman sold the house to the Jesuit Fathers of Upper Canada as a retreat.
 The property was sold again in 1963 to businessmen who opened a golf club.
 In memory of the Jesuits, the course was given the name Glen Abbey.
 Soon after the club opened, reports of a specter began to surface.

 Within 10 years, they started talking about a ghost in the building.
 The story is that the ghost lives in the old mansion and walks up the back stairs and down the main hallway towards the library.